-Keep St Pete Lit is proud to partner with the Morean Arts Center and Daddy Kool Records for the LitSpace Literary Arts Institute.
+Since June 2015, Keep St Pete Lit is proud to have partnered with the Morean Arts Center for the LitSpace Literary Arts Institute.
 LitSpace gives a voice to the community and helps create a vibrant new literary arts scene for our city.
 These are low-cost, professional-quality lessons in writing poetry and fiction, creativity workshops and other literary-inspired classes.

 Intuitive Art Journaling Practice

 Intuitive Art Journaling Practice integrates journal writing and expressive visual art, both from an intuitive approach.
-Regularly getting in touch with feelings, and keeping a record of daily experiences, enhances all areas of your life, particularly your creative energy.
+Instructor Terry Getz believes that regularly getting in touch with feelings, and keeping a record of daily experiences, enhances all areas of your life, particularly your creative energy.
 Practice of expressive arts allows self-trust, self-acceptance and breakthrough a-ha moments to emerge, as well as eliminating or clearing creative blocks and negative self-talk.
 Class is experiential participants will learn easy, inexpensive methods that can be adopted, adapted and repeated at home.
 You do not have to be an experienced writer or artist to benefit from this class.
 Materials will be provided for each session.
-Tuesdays, March 28; April 4 and 11 (6:30-8:30pm).
+Tuesdays, August 1-29 (6:30-8:30pm)

 Storytelling: The Art of Crafting Fiction

-Storytelling: The Art of Crafting Fiction is an introduction to creative writing that is appropriate for all levels; it's for anyone who wishes to pursue writing as a creative outlet.
+Storytelling: The Art of Crafting Fiction is an introduction to creative writing, led by Bob Schwartz, that is appropriate for all levels; it's for anyone who wishes to pursue writing as a creative outlet.
 Although the focus is fiction writing this class will also be helpful to the creative non-fiction writer, as we will address topics pertinent to all forms of creative writing.
 Class hours will be spent sharing information, ideas and writing.
-Saturday, April 8 and 22 (10:00am-12:00pm).
+Saturday, August 5 and 19 (10:00am-12:00pm)